-The Registered Providers' tenancy polices should take into account the needs of vulnerable households, and in doing so ensure tenancies granted provide a reasonable degree of stability.
-According to the Regulatory Framework, vulnerability can be due to a household having children, disability, illness or age.
-However, there are other vulnerable households who receive housing related support via the Supporting People programme (or self payers though the same or similar providers) who are not explicitly stated in the above groups.
+The Registered Providers' tenancy policies should take into account the needs of vulnerable households and in doing so ensure tenancies granted provide a reasonable degree of stability.
+According to the Regulatory Framework vulnerability can be due to a household containing children , having a disability or illness or by virtue of age.
+However, there are other vulnerable households who receive housing related support via the Supporting People programme (or self- payers through the same or similar providers) who are not explicitly stated in the above groups.

 The Council expects that most vulnerable households would not be suitable customers for the Affordable Rent tenure if they are in supported accommodation for which support is a condition of the tenancy.
-In most cases, the accommodation will be classed as 'exempt accommodation' and the rents would be higher than what would be achieved with an Affordable Rent, therefore Affordable Rents would be likely to lose money for the registered provider and would not be used.
+In most cases, the accommodation will be classed as 'exempt accommodation' and the rents would be higher than what would be achieved with an Affordable Rent, therefore Affordable Rents would be likely to lose money for the Registered Provider and would not be appropriate.

-Short Term Supported Accommodation is usually required under the Supporting People programme to be for a maximum of 2 years, and therefore not compatible with the minimum term (in exceptional circumstances) for an Affordable Rent fixed term tenancy, as the aim of the support service is to support their client to more independent living in less than 2 years.
-Therefore Affordable Rent is not feasible for short term accommodation based support.
+Short Term Supported Accommodation is usually required under the Supporting People programme to be for a maximum of 2 years, and therefore not compatible with the minimum term (in exceptional circumstances) for an Affordable Rent fixed term tenancy, as the aim of the support service is to support the client to more independent living in less than 2 years.
+Therefore Affordable Rent is not suitable for short term support based accommodation.

 Vulnerable Households in need of support are likely to be in need of a stable environment and therefore in most cases, fixed term tenancies would not be appropriate for long term accommodation based supported households.
-It is important that client groups such as People with Learning Disabilities, Physical Disabilities and Mental Health Problems have a high level of security of tenure due to the nature of their support needs.
-Older Persons' accommodation is the only long term Supporting People client group where setting the rent at 80% of local market rents is likely to generate an increase.in rent.
+It is important that client groups such as people with learning disabilities or physical disabilities have a high level of security of tenure due to the nature of their support needs.

+Older Persons' accommodation is the only long term Supporting People client group where setting the rent at 80% of local market rents is likely to generate an increase in rent.
 However, in older people's schemes with communal facilities and/or support provided on site, setting the rent at Affordable Rent levels may not be entirely feasible.
 Where support charges are included in the rent, this would go against the principles of personalisation and choice.
 Therefore it may be that the Affordable Rent model is unlikely to be used for older people's sheltered schemes with support on site due to rent complications.

-For older people's accommodation where support is not a condition of the tenancy, for example new bungalows built with HCA grant, it may be necessary to use the Affordable Rent tenure.
-However it should be ensured that rents are affordable for the target client group and would therefore not be expected to exceed the Local Housing Allowance.
+For older people's accommodation where support is not a condition of the tenancy, for example, new bungalows built with HCA grant, it may be necessary to use the Affordable Rent tenure.
+However, it should be ensured that rents are affordable for the target client group and would therefore not be expected to exceed the Local Housing Allowance.
 However, in line with all long term Supporting People client groups, fixed term tenancies could cause unnecessary uncertainty which would not be conducive to the wellbeing of older people.

-Therefore the Council would not consider fixed tenancies to be appropriate for the Supporting People client groups listed above in this section whether older people, people needing short or long term accommodation based support.
-Also in most cases the Affordable Rent tenure would not be feasible, although it may be necessary for some older people's new build accommodation.
+Therefore the Council would not consider fixed tenancies to be appropriate for the Supporting People client groups listed above whether older people, people needing short or long term accommodation based support.
+In most cases the Affordable Rent tenure would not be feasible, although it is recognised it may be necessary for some older people's new build accommodation.